Best Internet Providers for Seniors (2024)

 Since T-Mobile home internet uses the company’s 5G network, there was no in-depth installation required.
 Unlike Verizon, which required a technician to run wires from our house, T-Mobile internet setup was a breeze.
 We simply plugged in our free Wi-Fi Gateway, paired it to our phone, and then we were up and running in about twenty minutes.

-T-Mobile claims that its typical home internet download speeds are between 72-245 Mbps, and in our experience, we found download speeds usually hover around 100 Mbps.
-While this is slower than other providers on our list, we found it was more than enough to browse the web, stream music, and stream videos on multiple devices.
+T-Mobile claims that its typical home internet download speeds are between 72-245 Mbps, and in our experience, we found download speeds usually hovered around 300 Mbps.
+While this is slower than the maximum speeds of other providers on our list, we found it was more than enough to browse the web, stream music, and stream videos on multiple devices.

 Pricing

-T-Mobile offers a discount if you bundle home internet and mobile phone service.
-However, internet on its own costs $60 a month, a bit on the higher side considering Xfinity starts at $25 per month.
+T-Mobile Home Internet prices start at $50 per month for the Rely Home Internet plan, a bit on the higher side considering Xfinity starts at $25 per month.
 Note that for T-Mobile, the prices we paid included a discount for enrolling in automatic payments.
-If you wanted to manually pay each month, then internet service would cost $70 per month.
+If you wanted to manually pay each month, then internet service would cost $55 per month.

 T-Mobile Internet Plans Compared